effepivi/ICP3038/Labs/Lab-07-Blending-segmentation/README.md

 To use `std::min` you nee to add the header inclusion of `<algorithm>` at the top of `Image.cxx`.

-4. For completeness, and as there'll be needed later, add:
+4. For completeness, and as they'll be needed later, add to your code the following operators:

     - `Image Image::operator-(const Image& img) const`
     - `Image Image::operator*(const Image& img) const`